pedro-de-oliveira-guedes/React-Projects/README.md

 # React-Projects
-Some Projects to better understand the React Library.
+This repository is made with the purpose of training on JavaScript and React simultaneously.